Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: DC-OPF Adversarial Attacks

-Under Assumption~\ref{assume_dsub}, Theorem \ref{eq: th_simp} guarantees the existence of a control policy $p_0, G$ that satisfies \eqref{eq: low_rank_solvability}.
+If there is a feasible simplex $\mathcal{S}$ containing $\Delta$, Theorem~\ref{eq: th_simp} guarantees the existence of a control policy $p_0, G$ that satisfies \eqref{eq: low_rank_solvability}.
 Actually constructing the associated affine transformation implies knowledge of $\delta^*$, which is, of course, unknown \textit{a priori}.
 This control policy can be determined numerically, however, via \eqref{eq: epi}, which is a nonconvex optimization problem.
-In simple cases, e.g., where the perturbation space is 1-dimensional, we can analytically construct this parameterized control policy directly.
+In simple cases, e.g., where the perturbation space is 1-dimensional, we can analytically construct this parameterized control policy.
 We demonstrate this in the following example.

 \textbf{Example 2:} \textit{Control policy for scalar perturbation.} In this simplified example, which uses a generically sized linear program, we assume the applied perturbation is a scalar, $\delta\in{\mathbb R}^1$ (e.g., uniform load scaling), and $\delta^*=1$.
 We can now build an explicit control policy for this system.
 Given perturbations at the boundary of the set $\Delta$ as $\delta=\pm1$, we identify associated feasible solutions $p^{+}$ and $p^{-}$: